BattletechModders/IRTweaks/README.md

                 },
 ```

-## Restrict Called Shots to Head

-This tweak changes the called shot dialog to disallow selecting the head unless the target unit is shutdown or prone.
-This only applies to mech targets; vehicle and building targets may be targeted normally.

-Units that have `IRTCalledShotAlwaysAllow : true` in their _StatCollection_ can select heads even if the target is shutdown or prone.
-This would typically come in through equipment and similar effects.

-This tweak has no customization.

 ## Sensor Lock Freedom

 This tweak changes the SensorLock behaviors such that using the action doesn't end your turn.
 This previously occurred because SensorLock actions counted as both movement and firing (in a very weird way).
 When this tweak is enabled, you can sensor lock at any point during your activation.